RoboOmniSim/Robostudio/README.md

 python nerfstudio/robotic/export_util/export_bbox_withgripper.py --load_path
 ```

-# we use push box case as an exmaple
+# we use push box case as an exmaple (For full command, you can refer to launch.json)

 export part gaussian splatting and semantic ply